-This course assumes a basic knowledge of Fortran or WATFIV.
-The more advanced features of Fortran and of scientific and data structure programming in general (e.g. interactive programming, I/O to and from disk and tape files, direct access I/O, implementation of stacks, queues, linked lists, trees, hash tables, simulation, and character manipulation in Fortran.)
-All work done with a standard Fortran compiler to increase the portability of the programs, routines and concepts developed.
-(4 hours per week)
+This course assumes a basic knowledge of FORTRAN.
+The more advanced features of FORTRAN and of scientific and data structure programming in general (e.g. interactive programming, I/O to and from disk and tape files, direct access I/O, implementation of stacks, queues, linked lists, trees, hash tables, simulation, and character manipulation in FORTRAN).
+All work done with a standard FORTRAN compiler to increase the portability of the programs, routines and concepts developed.
+(4 hours per week).